MhmRhm/asio-recipes/README.md

 to download the correct binary from the software provider.
 Some offer custom builds specifically for ARM architecture.

-Here’s the list of software you need to download and install:
+Here's the list of software you need to download and install:

 1. **[Git](https://git-scm.com/download/win)**: The default settings should be fine.
 I usually change the default branch name to "main" and disable Git GUI.